Georges Tate: Career

 Georges Tate studied at the École normale supérieure de Fontenay-Saint-Cloud and received a doctorate in literature, then he taught history at the École Supérieure des Lettres de Beyrouth.
-He was secretary and then became director of the Institut d'archéologie du Proche-Orient from 1980 to 1990.
+He was secretary and then became director of the Institut Français d'Archéologie du Proche-Orient from 1980 to 1990.
 From 1990 to 1994, he was professor of ancient history at the University of Franche-Comté.
 He also held the position of Cultural Advisor in Baghdad.
 As a specialist in the East from the 3rd century BC to the 12th century AD, he has published numerous articles on Syria's rural economy and society from Roman times to the Byzantine Empire.

 In 1096, Pope Urban II initiated the First Crusade (1095–1099) aimed at recovering the Holy Land from Muslim rule.
 From Godfrey of Bouillon to Saint Louis, for two centuries, Westerners from all social classes marched to conquer and defend the Holy Land.
 Religious convictions or political considerations?
 In the name of Christ, they slaughtered the infidels, took over Nicaea, Antioch, Tyre, Jerusalem, and founded the Latin States of the East.
 For Muslims, this epic of faith was a barbaric aggression.
 With the emir Imad ad-Din Zengi and Nur ad-Din, his son and successor, they proclaimed jihād or holy war.
 The myth of the invincibility of the Franks was destroyed.
 Saladin, sultan of Egypt and Syria, was a fatal blow to Westerners who were permanently expelled from the Holy Land in 1291.

 Georges Tate retraces the stages of this bloody confrontation between two worlds in this small volume—L'Orient des Croisades (lit.
 'The East of the Crusades'; UK edition – The Crusades and the Holy Land; US edition – The Crusaders: Warriors of God)—published by Éditions Gallimard in their Découvertes collection.
 According to standards of the collection, the book is profusely illustrated with colour plates—illustrations taken from medieval illuminated manuscripts, maps, mosaics, frescoes, photographs, drawings, engravings, 19th-century paintings, etc.—and printed on glossy paper.